gabrjc/Computational-Intelligence-2022/lab1/README.md

 ## Algorithms

-We used an A* search in two different versions:
+We used an advanced greedy algorithm in two different versions:

 the first one use the ratio between new number discovered and the lenght of new list to perform the optimal choice;